Central University of Kentucky

-The Central University of Kentucky was a former American private college that was associated with the Southern Synod of the Presbyterian Church.
-It opened in Richmond, Kentucky, in 1874.
-The university consolidated with Centre College in Danville, Kentucky in 1901.
+The Central University of Kentucky was an American private college that was associated with the Southern Synod of the Presbyterian Church.
+It opened in Richmond, Kentucky in 1874.
+The university consolidated with Centre College in Danville, Kentucky, in 1901.

 History

 The Southern Synod of the Presbyterian Church of Kentucky established The Central University of Kentucky in Richmond, Kentucky.
 Central University was created an alternative and rival to Centre College which was established by the Presbyterian Church of Kentucky before the Civil War and was operated by the Northern Synod after the determination of a federal court case in 1871.
 The Kentucky Legislature chartered Central University on March 3, 1873.

 The university opened with 224 students on September 22, 1874.
 Robert Levi Breck was Central University's first chancellor, serving from 1874 to 1880.
-He was replaced by Lindsay Hughes Blanton who was chancellor until the university merged.
+Rutherford Douglass was hired in March 1880 to succeed him, though Douglass resigned less than two months later to focus his efforts on his church.
+Lindsay Hughes Blanton was elected chancellor in July 1880 and held the position until the university merged.
 Initially, the university was managed by a Board of Curators who were appointed by the Alumni Association of Centre College, established by the Southern Synod in 1872.
 In 1884, the Southern Synod started to provide financial support and took on control of the board.

-This support was needed because the university's enrollment dropped yearly with its largest class of only 25 graduates.
+This support was needed because the university's enrollment dropped yearly, with its largest class of only 25 graduates.
 The university had commitments for an endowment of $220,000, contributed by people from Richmond and Madison County, Kentucky and Centre College alumni who supported the Southern Synod.
 However, many of these pledges were unfulfilled because of the Panic of 1873 and the Panic of 1893.
 In the 1880s, the university admitted female students, hoping to increase enrollment.
 It also reduced its faculty and cut their salaries.

-Beset with financial difficulties and small enrollment, the university consolidated with Centre College in Danville, Kentucky, on July 16, 1901.
-The merged institution was called Central University of Kentucky and was located in Danville on the Centre Colleges' campus.
+Beset with financial difficulties and small enrollment, the university consolidated with Centre College in Danville, Kentucky on July 16, 1901.
+The merged institution was called Central University of Kentucky and was located in Danville on the Centre College's campus.